LouisPwr/AdDeam/README.md

 # AdDeam

-AdDeam is a powerful tool designed to take a list of BAM files as input and generate damage profiles, which can be visualized to group similar profiles together.
-It is particularly useful for analyzing ancient DNA and other degraded DNA samples, where determining and clustering damage patterns is essential.
+AdDeam is a new tool designed to take a list of BAM files as input and generate damage profiles, which can be visualized to group similar profiles together.
+AdDeam uses a modified version of `bam2prof` (https://github.com/grenaud/bam2prof).

 ## Modes of Operation
 AdDeam comes with two distinct modes: